modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 ## 4. Geometrization of the description of motion.

-!!! abstract "Introduction."

 *What kind of space represents the physical properties of the universe?*

 This is the last Chapter of the first Volume on Motion.
 It deals with the mathematical nature of space by considering different types of geometries and the physical geometrodynamical interpretation of the properties of the space-time scenario.

-	**Learning objectives of Chapter 4.**
+### Learning objectives of Chapter 4.

 After this Chapter you should be able to:

 - Describe the characteristics of Euclidean and no-Euclidean geometries and connect the lever principle with conservation laws.
 - Explain the content of Einstein´s Nobel Lecture *Fundamental ideas and problems of the theory of relativity*.
-	- Analize how the descriptions of motion by Kepler, Galileo, Newton and Einstein can be interpreted in terms of the aspects and factors distinguishing scientific theories.
+- Analize how the descriptions of motion made by Kepler, Galileo, Newton and Einstein can be interpreted in terms of the aspects and factors distinguishing scientific theories.

-!!! abstract "Description of content of Chapter 4."
+### Description of content of Chapter 4.

-	**Section 4.1.
-On Euclidean geometry and non-Euclidean geometries.**
+Section 4.1.
+On Euclidean geometry and non-Euclidean geometries.

+We consider the geometrical understanding of space due to $Euclid^1$ and by the creators of non-Euclidean geometries such as $Johann$ $Carl$ $Friedrich$ $Gauss^2$, $Nikolái$ $Ivánovich$ $Lobachevski^3$, $János$ $Bolyai^4$, and $Georg$ $Friedrich$ $Bernhard$ $Riemann^5$.

+Section 4.2.
+Einstein´s theories of relativity.

+We refer to the theories of relativity created by $Albert$ $Einstein^6$ and comment on his Nobel Lecture presented in 1922: *Fundamental ideas and problems of the theory of relativity*.
+He was awarded in 1921 with the Nobel Prize in Physics "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect".

+Section 4.3.
+Aspects and Factors distinguishing scientific theories.

+We deal with *Aspects and Factors distinguishing scientific theories* in connection with the theories explaining motion according to Kepler, Galileo, Newton, and Einstein.

-	We consider the geometrical understanding of space due to Euclid and by the creators of non-Euclidean geometries like Gauss, Lobachesvsky, Bolyai, and Riemann.
-Afterwards we describe an explanation attributed to Joseph Louis Lagrange who applied the mechanical principle of the lever to show that Euclid´s fifth postulate of the parallels is satisfied.
-Next, we deal with the lever principle in connection with three natural states of motion: uniform translation, uniform accelerated translation, and uniform rotation.
+In Appendix 4A we describe an explanation attributed to $Joseph$ $Louis$ $Lagrange^7$ who applied the mechanical principle of the lever to justify that the postulate of the parallels is satisfied.
+Also, in Appendix 4B we refer to the lever principle in connection with three natural states of motion: uniform translation, uniform accelerated translation, and uniform rotation.
 Each one of these cases is related to a conservation law, respectively to: the linear momentum in collisions, the kinetic energy in falling bodies, and the angular momentum of levers in equilibrium with respect to rotations.

-	**Section 4.2.
-Einstein´s theories of relativity.**

-	We refer to Einstein´s theories of relativity and comment on his Nobel Lecture presented in 1922: *Fundamental ideas and problems of the theory of relativity*.
-Nevertheless, he was awarded in 1921 with the Nobel Prize in Physics "for his services to Theoretical Physics, and especially for his discovery of the law of the photoelectric effect".

-	**Section 4.3.
-Aspects and Factors distinguishing scientific theories.**

-	We consider how the *Aspects and Factors distinguishing scientific theories* describe the theories explaining motion as formulated by Kepler, Galileo, Newton, and Einstein.

 ## 4.1.
 On Euclidean geometry and non-Euclidean geometries.

-### Euclidian geometry.

 Euclid (323-285 a.C.) organized the mathematical knowledge understood in his time and created a closed, complete, and consistent system for the axiomatic construction of theorems, which are logically derived from definitions and five assumptions, also called postulates or axioms.
-His work *Elements* characterized a method of proposition, diagrammatic illustration, prove, and conclusion.
+His work $Elements^8$ characterized a method of proposition, diagrammatic illustration, prove, and conclusion.
 His systematic and well-organized demonstrations constitute a classical manual for learning geometry that has been used during many centuries.
-Euclid’s five postulates are next indicated:
+Euclid’s five postulates are the following:

 1. To draw a straight line from any point to any point.
 2. To produce a finite straight line continuously in a straight line.